Bioenergy

 Sustainability drives bioenergy boom

 Bioenergy is fuel derived from organic matter, and this includes the huge collection of dry bulk materials, termed ‘biomass’.
 A significant proportion of global bioenergy comes from wood and wood-based products including logs, wood chips, waste wood residues, bark and hogged fuel, and sawdust.
 Other sources include animal, agricultural and food industry byproducts and waste; any organic material can produce bioenergy.
+Our bioenergy solutions, industry knowledge, and processing and handling machinery, enable operators to achieve the highest yields from the bioenergy process.

 Biomass boosts industrial efficiencies

 Other manufacturers and power-generation facilities are also looking to biomass as a renewable source of bioenergy.
-Biomass, however, needs an expert eye as it comes with a number of challenges and critical characteristics that need to be considered during production and handling.
+Biomass, however, needs an expert eye as it comes with a number of challenges and critical characteristics that need to be considered during bioenergy processes, production and handling.

 Bioenergy expertise at every stage

-Bruks Siwertell has the knowledge, equipment and expertise to help industries and operators throughout bioenergy processing.
-Siwertell unloaders have long-served the biomass industry, with high-capacity unloading installations securing pellet fuel supplies to power-generation facilities globally, including biomass for Ørsted’s Avedøre power station in Denmark and the Drax power station in the UK.
+In the port, Siwertell ship unloaders have long-served the biomass industry, with high-capacity ship unloading installations securing pellet fuel supplies to power-generation facilities globally, including biomass for Ørsted’s Avedøre power station in Denmark and the Drax power station in the UK.

 READ CUSTOMER CASES ABOUT SHIP UNLOADING OF BIOMASS

-Bruks equipment has also been closely connected with the growing North American timber trade for decades.
 Today, there are Bruks installations all over the continent dedicated to loading, unloading, storing and reclaiming, processing and transporting wood products like bark, wood chips, biomass pellets and sawdust.

 Fast, efficient truck unloading

-A flexible and efficient way to transport the huge volumes of processed wood chips or other free-flowing materials such as bark, sawdust, shavings, and peanut hulls is via bulk trucks.
+A flexible and efficient way to transport the huge volumes of processed wood chips or other free-flowing materials such as bark, sawdust, shavings, husks, and peanut hulls is via bulk trucks.

 Bruks Siwertell has a unique truck unloading portfolio that focuses on the fastest, most efficient methods for discharging both end-dumping and self-unloading bulk trucks, so that onward processing is as effective as possible.
 Our Bruks truck dumper systems consist of a tipping platform, outfitted for different bulk truck trailer types, as well as a variety of receiving hoppers.